 How does Vedic meditation help?

-Vedic meditation helps to settle our mind, body and nervous system into their least excited states.
+Vedic meditation helps to settle our mind, body and nervous systems into their least excited states.
 It is from this deeper field of being that we find ourselves accessing creative flow at its deepest and most profound level.

 When we’re doing Vedic meditation, that powerful state of alpha functioning begins to spread across the entire surface of our brain.
 This is what is known as ‘peak performance‘ or in common parlance, the ‘eureka’ moment, where a great idea simply pops into your awareness, and you find yourself in a huge wave of inspirational flow.